~12 min read

 Why the structure of your data matters more than any formula you'll write

-DAX is only as good as the data model underneath it.
-The recommended structure is called a star schema, built from two types of tables:
+Here's something that trips people up early: DAX is only as good as the data model underneath it.
+You can write perfect formulas and still get wrong answers if the model is messy.
+The recommended structure is called a star schema, and it's built from two types of tables:

 Fact Tables